JanviChawla/janvichawla.github.io/content/thoughts/recent lessons from the scroll.md

 ---
-title: "Consider Me Influenced: Recent Lessons from the Scroll"
+title: Recent Lessons from the Scroll
 date: 2025-05-15
 tags:
   - article
 draft: false
 ---
+Consider me influenced... my algorithm recently has surfaced exactly the nuggets of wisdom I need to hear at this stage of life:

 **Embrace happiness as a primary goal.** The instinct to be “good” often takes the shape of overextending, overthinking, or performing effort in visible ways.
 Lately, I’ve found it more useful to calibrate for calm: making decisions that protect energy, redirecting attention inward, and letting things be unremarkable without demanding explanation.
 Often, what feels steady carries more wisdom than what looks admirable.

 **A day doesn’t need a headline to be important.** Small rituals—getting ready with care, arriving prepared, showing up with intention—create disproportionate effects.
 Presentation, both internal and external, can quietly shift how the world receives me and how I receive it.
 There’s power in treating ordinary days with significance, if only to remind myself that presence doesn’t require occasion.